 “Is it normal….?”

-People will tell you all about their first time pregnancy symptoms, how they knew if they were having a boy or girl and when they labor was coming.
+People will tell you all about their first time pregnancy symptoms, how they knew if they were having a boy or girl, and when their labor was coming.

 2. Shhh!
 Keep Your Pregnancy A Secret!